FunnyGuilds/FunnyCommands/README.md

 * Null safety

 ### Install
-FunnyCommands uses official GitHub Packages, the artifact is available by adding this declaration to your `pom.xml`.
+FunnyCommands artifact is available in Panda repository.
+Add these declarations to your `pom.xml`.
 ```xml
 <dependency>
   <groupId>net.dzikoysk</groupId>